ImMathanR/KotlinSample-Mvp/README.md

 ----------

 This Project is mainly focused on implementing MVP Pattern in Android with Kotlin.
-Also, it concentrates on best practices like **De-coupling** and **Moduling**.

 The repository contains simple Login Sample with the following learnings.

-: Kotlin
+* Kotlin
-: MVP Architecture
+* MVP Architecture

 Also, MVP Architecture is mainly inspired from [Mindorks MVP Android Architecture](https://github.com/MindorksOpenSource/android-mvp-architecture) but without Dependency Injection and RxJava.